Steps in this module:

 - Pause between phrases and ideas for clarity.

-- Avoid using bureaucratic phrases and workgroup jargon that your customer may not know.
+- Avoid using bureaucratic phrases and acronyms that your customer may not know.
 “John is in the RISA doing EAS reports with the COO for the SOS team.”

 - Keep your voice volume moderate and vary your vocal pitch.